jcgm3205/jcgm3205/README.md

 - 👋 Hi, I’m @jcgm3205
 - 👀 I’m interested in becoming a Front-End Web Developer
-- 🌱 I’m currently learning how to use Git/GitHub.
-As well as some issues related with Information Architecture.
+- 🌱 I’m currently dealing with some small projects, to gain experience and for fun.
 - 📫 How to reach me:
   Email: jcglezmarin@gmail.com